mpv-player/mpv/.github/ISSUE_TEMPLATE/3_bug_report.md

 - mpv version
 - Platform and Version
 - Source of the mpv binary
+- If known which version of mpv introduced the problem
+- GPU model, driver and version
+- Possible screenshot or video of visual glitches

 If you're not using git master or the latest release, update.
 Releases are listed here: https://github.com/mpv-player/mpv/releases